 We see the act of signing the BankFWD pledge as a statement of readiness and commitment to further action – not an end in itself.
 Although the signaling power of a public signature can be valuable, significant and measurable change will be the result of direct engagement by bank clients with their financial advisors and bank executives; effective media exposure and attention; and the demonstration of large-scale demand for Paris-aligned banking practices through both client requests and the transfer of assets.
 After signing the pledge, signatories can access a toolkit of materials to support immediate action.
-In November, BankFWD will host a virtual Town Hall to educate signatories and facilitate the coordination of specific engagement strategies among fellow clients at specific banks.

 First, sign the pledge.

 Signatories will get access to a toolkit of materials for engaging with their bank(s), collaborating with fellow clients to organize joint meetings and efforts, and taking further action.

 - READ the Bank Backgrounder for your Bank(s)

 - SEND a letter to your bank using the BankFWD template

 - REQUEST a meeting with your asset manager or bank executive

 - JOIN a bank-specific sub-group for collective efforts with your bank(s)